djwrisley/HDME/modeling.md

 3. Decide what information might be associated with the locations
 4. Re(name) your columns in your table
 5. Fill in the table with +/- 10 rows (don't worry about latitude / longitude pairs at first)
-6. You can try Geocode by Awesome Table (under Extensions)
+6. You can try Geocode by Awesome Table (under Extensions).
+For sheets we share with you, it is installed.
+You can get it from [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/geocode_by_awesome_table/904124517349).